 Update (December 2012).
 For answers to some frequently-asked questions about this post, see this follow-up discussion.
+You can also read more about patterns of assault deaths within the United States.
 The terrible events in Colorado this morning prompted me to update an old post about comparative death rates from assault across different societies.
 The following figures are from the OECD for deaths due to assault per 100,000 population from 1960 to the present.
-As before, the most striking features of the data are (1) how much more violent the U.S.

 By way of Stewart Lee in the Guardian: Once upon a time, royal marriages were political acts that forged links between different nations.
 Instead, William and Kate’s wedding will bind this nation to itself, and in marrying so very far beneath himself, I believe the young prince has made a heroic and deliberate sacrifice to achieve this end. … The Fisher King must search the devastated terrain for the Holy Grail, and drink from it to heal the land.

 Here is a very old joke.
 A soldier is captured during a long-running war and thrown into the most stereotypical prison cell imaginable.
 Inside the cell is another solider.
 He has an enormous, disgusting-smelling beard and has clearly been there a long time.
 The young soldier immediately sets about trying to escape.
 He is resourceful and possessed of great willpower.
 He bribes a guard with his emergency supply of cash.
 The guard gets him into a supply truck and he makes it to the prison garage, but is found during a routine vehicle search while exiting the compound.